 There is minimal expected impact on transplant hospitals.
-There is no expected fiscal impact on OPOs or histocompatibility laboratories.

 This proposal does not require any new testing and only requires transplant hospital staff to become familiar with the minor changes to the exception submission form as well as the guidance document.
 Staff time for additional data entry for a very small cohort of patients may increase.